green-engineering/carbon-hack-24/README.md

 We make use of [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus.git), a tool that allows us to use Prometheus to monitor Kubernetes and applications running on Kubernetes.

-Clone this in a new and seperate directory, outside of CARBON-HACK-24.
+Clone this in a new and separate directory, outside of CARBON-HACK-24.

 ```sh
 git clone https://github.com/prometheus-operator/kube-prometheus.git
 ```

-In the new `kube-prometheus` repositorie's root directory, run the following commands:
+In the new `kube-prometheus` repositories' root directory, run the following commands:

 ```sh
 kubectl apply --server-side -f manifests/setup